nikhil-dewangan/new4-demo/README.md

 1. Header
    The header typically consists of two parts:

-* Type of token: JWT
+* Type of token: JWT,
 * Algorithm used: For example, HMAC SHA256 or RSA

 2. Payload